-Following the completion of this offering, the holders of an aggregate of 39,139,706 shares of common stock or their transferees will be entitled to various rights with respect to the registration of these shares under the Securities Act.
+The holders of 41,304,600 shares of common stock or their transferees will be entitled to various rights with respect to the registration of these shares under the Securities Act.
 Registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by affiliates.
 See "Description of Capital Stock-Registration Rights" for additional information.